RootlessAgrarian/mappingguide/docs/intermediate/5_AniModels.md

-## Peopling the Landscape:  walkers, movers, and static critters
+## Peopling the Landscape:  AIs, walkers, movers, and static critters